 The landscape of County Cork has a series of valleys and ridges running east to west with the main valleys being those of the rivers Lee, Blackwater, Bandon and Bride.
 Cork has more rivers than any county in Ireland with approximately 1,200km of main channel rivers and 2,000km of streams and drains.
 The Lee River Valley contains the only remaining area of alluvial woodland in Ireland as well as being one of only a few examples in Western Europe with native broad-leaved woodlands being associated with the steeper slopes of its river valleys.
-There are seven river/stream crossings in all, the River Flesk flows south-north into the River Bride and the River Funshion north-south into the River by Bryn Coldrick
+There are seven river/stream crossings in all, the River Flesk flows south-north into the River Bride and the River Funshion north-south into the River Blackwater.

-Blackwater.
 The water table in lowland areas is understood to be generally within 15m of the ground surface.
 The water table near the Bride and Blackwater Rivers is thought to be at depths of 3.5-6m and 3-4m respectively, (Hanley 2003).
-The site at Fermoy 1 is serviced by a small stream at the west of the site and the Blackwater River to its north.
+The site at Skahanagh North 2 is serviced by the River Flesk south of it.